roylin1229/line_segment_review/README.md

 ## Overview

-This repository provides the official implementation and evaluation framework for the research paper *"A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges"*.
+This repository provides the official implementation and evaluation framework for the review paper *"A Comprehensive Review of Image Line Segment Detection and Description: Taxonomies, Comparisons, and Challenges"*.
 The framework includes tools for evaluating line segment detection and description algorithms on various datasets.
 Additionally, it serves as a comprehensive resource for researchers and practitioners in the field of computer vision.

 ### Key Features
 - **Evaluation of Line Segment Detection Algorithms**: Supports evaluation with and without ground truth line segments.